skooter500/OOP-2024/README.md

 - Press 2 to clear the board
 - Press 3 to draw a cross shape and see how it evolves
 - Drag the mouse across the window to set cells at the mouse position to be alive.
+- Draw a glider at the mouse position.
+This is starting pattern that will evolve a pattern that walks across the screen
+- Draw a Gosper Gun at the mouse position.
+This is a starting pattern that will spawn creatures indefinitely
 - Implement the [cell coloring algorithm](https://jimblackler.net/blog/?p=384)!
 This code will allow you to calculate the average of the 2 surrounding cell colors.

 ```Java